bilus/reforms/README.md

 ### TBD

+- Add to FAQ.
+Can I bind to local Om component state?
+- Validation errors in local state in om-reforms.
+Add How can I store validation errors in local state? to FAQ

 - Contact authors of other libraries.
 - Contact Om maintainers to update home page.

-- Binding to local state in om-reforms.
-- Validation errors in local state in om-reforms.
-Add How can I store validation errors in local state? to FAQ

 - Add table.
 Namespace.
 Example.
 Add to 'controls' example.
 - Add tabs.
 Update 'controls' example.